 - Patient loss numbers

 2. Not knowing your ideal patient

 One of the cornerstones of any marketing campaign is knowing who your ‘ideal patient’ is.
-Many practices make the mistake of not identifying this in eagerness of going ahead with their marketing campaign as soon as possible.
+Many practices make the mistake of not identifying this in the eagerness of going ahead with their marketing campaign as soon as possible.
 You need to stop and think about whom your marketing will be directed to, what they want, what problems they have, and what solutions they need.

-The key for implementing a strategic marketing plan is for dentists to identify their practices’ ideal patient or target patient profile.
+The key to implementing a strategic marketing plan is for dentists to identify their practices’ ideal patient or target patient profile.
 Once you know your market, you need to get to know how best to communicate with them.

 3. Wanting a silver bullet